 All integrations in monday.com have one or more recipes associated with it.

 A recipe consists of two parts: a trigger and an action.
 These are both found in a sentence that ties them together.
-A trigger is an event that happens either in monday.com or another service.
+A trigger is an event that happens in monday.com or another service.
 The action is the result of this trigger.

-In monday.com, you have the ability to use triggers and actions already in the platform as well as your own custom ones using our Workflow Blocks.
-This provides you with the flexibility to create any workflow you could imagine.
+You can use triggers and actions already in monday.com and custom ones using our Workflow Blocks.
+This provides you with the flexibility to create any workflow that you could imagine.
 A few examples of recipes you can build with integrations are:

 - When a lead is created in salesforce > create an item in monday